sweisernovak/sweisernovak.github.io/about/about.md

         <div class="feature">
             <div class="feature__item">
             <h3 class="section__title">Book of Sand <span style="font-weight: lighter; color:#666666;">Jorge Luis Borges</span></h3>
-            <p>How many true metaphors do we need to express ourselves - the fire of battle, the river of time, women as flowers, life and dreams, death and sleep... essential metaphors.
+            <p>How many true metaphors do we need to express ourselves - the fire of battle, the river of time, the dream of life, the sleep of death... essential metaphors.
 If a man can dream another man into being, then are we all conjurations?
 Etc. </p>
             </div>
             <div class="feature__item">
             <a href="https://www.abebooks.co.uk/book-search/title/the-book-of-fantasy/author/jorge-luis-borges/">